pinnacle-comp/pinnacle/README.md

 - [x] Is very cool :thumbsup:

 ## Info
+### What is Pinnacle?
+Pinnacle is a Wayland compositor built in Rust using [Smithay](https://github.com/Smithay/smithay).

+In short, this is my attempt at creating something like [AwesomeWM](https://github.com/awesomeWM/awesome) for Wayland.

+It sports high configurability through a (soon to be) deep Lua API, with plans for a Rust API in the future.

 ### Why Pinnacle?
 Well, I currently use [Awesome](https://github.com/awesomeWM/awesome).
 And I really like it!
 Unfortunately, Awesome doesn't exist for Wayland ([anymore](http://way-cooler.org/blog/2020/01/09/way-cooler-post-mortem.html)).
 There doesn't seem to be any Wayland compositor out there that has all of the following:
 - Tags for window management